 Most crucially, when a group of armed men invades the tower, setting fire to the upper floors in order to flush out the owner and designer of the Pearl, Sawyer is stuck elsewhere in the city, while his family (played by Neve Campbell, Noah Cottrell, and Kayden Magnuson) scrambles to evade both the fire and goons inside the Pearl.

 Yet ultimately, there are more differences than similarities at play.
-Skyscraper is not a beat for beat remake of Die Hard, though the two films are undeniably similar.
+SKYSCRAPER is not a beat for beat remake of DIE HARD, though the two films are undeniably similar.
 First there’s the question of Will Sawyer’s physical ability.
-Die Hard reduced John McClane’s mobility by shredding his feet with broken glass.
+V reduced John McClane’s mobility by shredding his feet with broken glass.
 Will Sawyer has to deal with having lost one of his legs from the knee down.
 That gives him another object to use in his defense – an impressively sturdy prosthetic – but also makes running and jumping just a bit more difficult.

 Then there’s the high-tech angle in the new movie.
 The Pearl doesn’t just have forward-thinking safety systems; it has a namesake sphere at the top which, if nothing else, is perfectly conceived as the location for a climactic movie battle.